funblaster22/Modpack-Creator/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Log Output**
-If applicable, add log output in a seperate file (go to view->dev tools)
+If applicable, add log output in a separate file (go to view->dev tools)

 **About:**
  - OS: [e.g. Windows]